aavegotchi/aavegotchi-wiki/posts/en/faq.md

 game launch, <a href="https://wiki.aavegotchi.com/dao">the DAO</a> will have the power to **adjust asset prices via governance vote**.
 In the meantime, you can check out what some of the open market prices currently are for certain wearables on <a href="https://opensea.io/collection/aavegotchi-wearable-vouchers?referrer=%252Fassets%252F0xe54891774eed9277236bac10d82788aee0aed313%252F13%252Fbid">OpenSea</a>.

+### Does changing the collateral staked affect kinship level?
+No, increasing or decreasing the collateral/aToken staked in the Aavegotchi does not affect kinship level.

 ## Technical FAQ